graphfoundation/geequel-shell/README.md

 ## Geequel Shell

-Geequel Shell is a powerful CLI for running Geequel queries against ONgDB.
+Geequel Shell is a powerful CLI for running GQL queries against ONgDB.
 It comes bundled with each ONgDB release and can be installed independently on many systems.

 ## What is ONgDB?